 If you choose to feed your dog store-bought dog food, make sure it is made up of healthy meats.
 Check the ingredients at the back and see if any additives or chemically modified ingredients are added to the food.
 If they are, do not purchase it.
 You also want to avoid any artificially colored or artificially flavored foods and grains.
 Dogs are living creatures, and they require the same (if not more) attention given to their eating habits than humans.
 Remember, what you are feeding your Goldendoodle will reflect on its health in the future.

-Feeding the Puppy
+Feeding a Puppy Goldendoodle

 At the age of 8 to 12 weeks, your Goldendoodle puppy will need to be fed at least 3 to 4 times a day.
 You need to make sure you are feeding your dog with the adequate amount it needs instead of overdoing it.
 If the dog shows signs of not wanting to eat anymore, make sure you stop and don’t force it to eat past its limit.